We have all been the recipients of a message sent out by an email autoresponder without knowing it.

 It’s always a good idea to welcome your new subscribers with a welcome note.
 This can be achieved with a single autoresponder email.
-But what’s also beneficial about installing this technique is that you can use it as an opportunity to provide relevant information, promote a free product or to make them feel appreciated just for signing up to your newsletter or subscription list.
+But what’s also beneficial about installing this technique is that you can use it as an opportunity to provide relevant information, promote a free product or make them feel appreciated just for signing up to your newsletter or subscription list.

 A list of autoresponder ideas